Sustain the Change: Finance Transformation to Last

 Sustain the Change: Monitoring Process Performance

-For instance, imagine you have improved the Period End closing process.
+For instance, imagine you have improved the financial closing process.
 Before the improvement, the team completed the close on WorkDay +10.
 The new closing target is WorkDay +7.
 Consequently, the KPI becomes which WorkDay the closing is complete.
 Nevertheless, you may find that, during the stabilisation phase, closing finishes on WorkDay +8 or even +9.

 Sustain the Change: Reaching Target Performance